RSSNext/rsshub-docs/src/joinus/advanced/advanced-feed.md

 };
 ```

-By including this `doi` field in your RSS feed, you'll be able to create journal feeds that are compatible with RSSHub's Sci-hub functionality.
+By including this `doi` field in your RSS feed, you'll be able to create journal feeds that are compatible with RSSHub's Sci-Hub functionality.

 ### Update the documentation

-To update the documentation for your route with support for Sci-hub, you'll need to set the `supportScihub` attribute of `features` in the `Route` export object to `true`.
+To update the documentation for your route with support for Sci-Hub, you'll need to set the `supportScihub` attribute of `features` in the `Route` export object to `true`.
 Here's an example:

 ```ts
 export const route: Route = {